 Looking for a small hybrid watch that looks fashionable but can track your heart rate and has a comfortable strap for the odd jog?
-Nokia's Steel HR may be the perfect watch for you, and it sits in second place on our list of the best hybrids.
+The Withings Steel HR (sometimes known as the Nokia Steel HR) may be the perfect watch for you, and it sits in second place on our list of the best hybrids.

 If you want to know your heart rate it'll appear on the screen along with your step count and notifications such as incoming calls, messages and events coming up in your calendar.

 There's a single button on the right of the watch that's sort of disguised as a crown, while the watch is waterproof, so you can wear it in the shower without ruining it.